Tacony station

 Tacony station is a SEPTA Regional Rail station in Philadelphia, Pennsylvania.
 Located at Disston and Keystone Streets in the Tacony neighborhood of Northeast Philadelphia, it serves the Trenton Line.
-It is 12.1 track miles (19.5 km) from Suburban Station.
+The station is located along the Northeast Corridor, owned by Amtrak.
+It is 12.1 mi from Suburban Station.
 In 2004, this station saw 131 boardings on an average weekday.
-Amtrak does not stop at this station.
+Amtrak trains do not stop at this station.

+An electrical storm with heavy winds on March 27, 1911 knocked over the station at Tacony along with the railroad tower at Holmesburg Junction.
+Much of the neighborhood was also wiped out, with the police station leveled along with several houses.
+The demolition of the railroad station killed an unidentified man in the depot.

 Station layout

+A walkway over the freight track allows passengers to board and alight Trenton-bound trains from the outer passenger service track.